Castlery | Nov 3, 2023

-Leather sofas are popular for their durability, style, and comfort.
+Leather sofas and leather armchairs are popular for their durability, style, and comfort.
 When it comes to leather, there are several different finishes available, including aniline, semi-aniline, and pigmented leather.

 In this article, we explore the differences between aniline, semi-aniline, and pigmented leather finishes for sofas, so that you can make an informed decision when choosing the perfect leather sofa for your home.